yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 successfully retransmitted before the subsequent packets can be delivered to higher layers.
 However, TCP guarantees reliable delivery for the entire connection, while QUIC guarantees reliable delivery *per request-response stream*.
-That means that if a packet is lost in QUIC, it will only delay the affected resources, while HTTP/2 over TCP will delay *all resources*.
+That means a packet loss in QUIC will only delay the affected resources, while one in HTTP/2 over TCP will delay *all resources*.
 * Tighter prioritization - Because QUIC is implemented over UDP, the transport layer logic and queues are all implemented in the server in userland code, rather than in the kernel, where TCP's logic is implemented.